The top five dangers of recruitment bias

 Research shows that diverse teams create the best thinking and the most challenging perspectives to give the best outcomes.
 Diversity might not necessarily be in terms of gender, ethnicity or age, it might just be diversity in thinking.
 If your team members all have similar strengths, it’s likely they will potentially have similar weaknesses.

-Danger #4: Lacking potential customer/market knowledge
+Danger #4 of recruitment bias: Lacking potential customer/market knowledge

 The more diverse your staff members are, the more likely you are to reflect not only your customer base but also to have the diversity of thinking within the team to potentially enable you to reach out to new customers, create new products and align branding to customer needs.

 If you’re trying to make a customer decision or see things from your customers’ point of view and you don’t have anyone in the room who can think like that customer would, you’re missing out on vital information.